kailermai/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA <u>lists entries (UC03)</u>.
-2. TA enters command to delete a student’s entry.
+2. TA requests to delete a student’s entry.
 3. TAHub removes the student’s entry and displays a success message.
    <br>Use case ends.